How Wood Pellet Cat Litter Works

-Pellets made from wood are highly absorbant compared to clay, and can take up to 500% of their own weight.
-This means 1 lb of wood pellet cat litter will last you longer than 1 lb of clay litter, since the amount you will need to use is far less.
+Pellets made from wood are highly absorbant compared to clay, and can take more than 500% of their own weight (or even more in some cases).
+This means 1lb of wood pellet cat litter will last you longer than 1lb of clay litter, since the amount you will need to use is far less.

-The high absorbancy of wood also helps with smell, because the pellets quickly soaks up the cat’s urine and neutralizes its odour.
-Many cat owners also appreciate the natural scent from wood such as Pine.
+The high absorbancy of wood also helps with smell, because the pellets quickly soaks up the cat’s urine and neutralizes its odor.
+Many cat owners also appreciate the natural scent from wood, such as pine.

 How to use wood pellet litter